01signal.com

 The importance of timing constraints

-The logic in an FPGA can work reliably only if the timing requirements are met on each and every sequential element in the logic design.
+The logic in an FPGA can work reliably only if the timing requirements are met on each and every synchronous element in the FPGA design.
 To ensure this, all possible paths must be examined.
 Even with a simple logic design, it's impossible to make all these calculations by hand.

 It's therefore the tools' duty to ensure that all timing requirements are met.
 For this to be possible, the tools must have received all information that is needed to make the necessary calculations.
 For example, the tools need to know the frequencies of all clocks as well as how external components behave regarding timing.
 This information is given to the tools with timing constraints, which usually consist of a text file that has a special syntax.